davidramos-om/davidramos-om-react-stories-components/README.md

 ## Demo

 The component responds to actions like tap on right side for next story, on left for previous and tap and hold for pause.
 Custom time duration for each story can be provided.

-See it in action here: https://mohitk05.github.io/react-stories-components/
+See it in action [here](https://davidramos-om.github.io/react-stories-components/)